EntelectChallenge/2016-Bomberman/README.md

                      log files to be output (instead of the default
                      Replays/{matchSeed}).

   -s --seed        	(Default: Random) The game seed to use for map generation.

+  --nolimit        	(Default: false) Disables the time limit for bot execution.

+  --debug        	(Default: false) Halts the game engine when a bot writes to the error stream.

   --help             Display this help screen.
 ```